paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

       And they are ordered  as "Round Robin"

     Example: The first service responds
-      Given that the first service works
+      Given that all services work
       When I ask for an advertisement
       Then I get the first service
       When I ask for an advertisement again
-      Then I get the first service again
+      Then I get the second service

     #...
 Examples to cover all the other combinations
 ```